 Electric Power Steering

-Your vehicle is equipped with an electric power-assisted steering system.
-There is no fluid reservoir to check or fill.
+Your vehicle has an electric power steering system.
+There is no fluid reservoir.
+No maintenance is required.

 - Uneven tire wear.